jh1993/NoMoreScams/README.txt

 - Earth elementals and hallowed earth elementals are now nature units.
 - Toads no longer waste a turn hopping if they can use other abilities, and will now always hop closer to the closest enemy it can.
 - Orb of Corruption now triggers the wizard's on entering new realm effects.
+- Death Bolt skeleton will now be shunted to a nearby tile if the original tile is occupied, instead of failing to be summoned.